-If your miss more 5 or more consecutive work days, as prescribed by your medical provider, you may receive wage-loss benefits.
+If you miss 5 or more consecutive calendar days, as prescribed by your medical provider, you may receive wage-loss benefits.
 There are 3 types of wage-loss benefits: Temporary Total Disability; Temporary Partial Disability; and Permanent Total Disability.
 Typically, wage-loss benefits may be terminated when one of the following occurs:

 - Your employer offers you temporary modified duties